jaxxstorm/leebriggs.co.uk/_posts/2023-08-17-structuring-iac.md

 Another great considering for this is the permissions layer.
 I already mentioned when discussing permissions that you'll need to think about that layer as _shared_ permissions, application specific permissions are entirely different - they really want to go directly with your application deployment code.

-The summary here is: don't be afraid to break the first principal, but make sure when you're doing it you're thinking about the resource lifecycle.
+The summary here is: don't be afraid to break the first principle, but make sure when you're doing it you're thinking about the resource lifecycle.

-## Principal 3: Repositories
+## Principle 3: Repositories

 The mono-repo vs multi-repo debate is one that's will rage long after we're all done with cloud computing and have migrated back to physical infrastructure, and I'm not going to try and solve it here.
 What I _will_ say is that I've seen both work well, and both work poorly.